A guide to our Peer Mentor Training

 So, how does this work on the ground?

-The programme can be broken down into the following five stages:
+The programme can be broken down into the following four stages:

-We launch the programme to the older group of pupils through an assembly – either live or with this jazzy video.
-The pupils apply online to take part, and we work with each school to select the group of pupils who will be trained as peer mentors.
+We launch the programme to the older group of pupils through an assembly – either live if you’re close by or with this jazzy video.
+The pupils apply to take part, and the school selects the group of pupils who will be trained as peer mentors.
+We are very happy to help with the selection process if you’d like.